 In addition to filing an objection or hearing request with the Hearing Clerk as described in 40 CFR part 178, please submit a copy of the filing (excluding any Confidential Business Information (CBI)) for inclusion in the public docket.
 Information not marked confidential pursuant to 40 CFR part 2 may be disclosed publicly by EPA without prior notice.
 Submit the non-CBI copy of your objection or hearing request, identified by docket ID number EPA-HQ-OPP-2011-0433, by one of the following methods:

 Federal eRulemaking Portal: http://www.regulations.gov.
 Follow the online instructions for submitting comments.
 Do not submit electronically any information you consider to be CBI or other information whose disclosure is restricted by statute.

 Mail: OPP Docket, Environmental Protection Agency Docket Center (EPA/DC), (28221T), 1200 Pennsylvania Ave.
 NW., Washington, DC 20460-0001.

 Hand Delivery: To make special arrangements for hand delivery or delivery of boxed information, please follow the instructions at http://www.epa.gov/dockets/contacts.htm.

 Additional instructions on commenting or visiting the docket, along with more information about dockets generally, is available at http://www.epa.gov/dockets.

 II.
 Summary of Petitioned-For Tolerance

-Based upon review of the data supporting the petition, EPA has modified the level for which the tolerance is being established for rice, grain.
-EPA has also established tolerances for residues of dinotefuran in eggs and poultry, meat byproducts.
+Based upon review of the data supporting the petition, EPA has modified the levels for which tolerances are being established for the bulb onion subgroup 3-07A, the green onion subgroup 3-07B, peach, tea, and watercress.
 The reason for these changes is explained in Unit IV.C.